-Co-founder and CEO, Navneet uses his two decades of global social-innovations experience, to develop India specific solutions.
+Navneet is a mechanical engineer and uses his two decades of global social-innovations experience, to develop India specific solutions.

-Co-founder & COO, Ashish is a Chartered Accountant & a lateral thinker with diverse experience in the complete value chain of business.
+Ashish is a chartered accountant & a lateral thinker with diverse experience in the complete value chain of business.

 A production specialist, Balbir add his years of experience to ensure quality & on-time delivery.